Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: The ACGD-S method

 The convergence in both the optimality gap and the feasibility violation in \eqref{eq:S-non-strong-conv} then follows from Lemma \ref{lm:fun-feas-from-Q}.

-Consider now the given choice of $\Delta$ in Corollary \ref{cor:S-non}.
-It follows from \eqref{eq:S-non-strong-conv} that at most $N_\ep = \ceil{\sqrt{\tfrac{3 \Llamr[c]}{\ep}}\norm{\xt[0] - \xstar}}$ phases are required to find an $(\ep; \ep/c)$-optimal solution.
-Since each phase requires one gradient evaluation for $f$ and $g$, the oracle complexity of the ACGD-S method is $N_\ep$.
-Moreover, since each inner iteration requires less than three matrix-vector multiplication, the total number of matrix-vector multiplication across $N_\ep$ phases can bounded as
+We now show the oracle and algebraic operations complexity in \eqref{eq:S-non-strong-oracle-complexity-R}.
+Since only the outer loop requires gradient evaluations, the upper bound on $N_\epsilon$ follows directly from \eqref{eq:S-non-strong-conv}.
+Moreover, since each inner iteration requires fewer than three matrix-vector multiplications, the total number of matrix-vector multiplications across $N_\ep$ phases can be bounded as